Video Texas DPS investigates incident during protest

 Texas DPS investigates incident during protest

-The Texas Department of Public Safety released body camera videos after the incident involving a trooper and a parent.
+The hallway video was released after the incident with a trooper and a parent.

 April 6, 2023